 Learn about kale and collards here.
-As the name suggests, Brassicas in the Acephala group do not form central heads, as cabbages do, or they form central heads that are relatively loose and open.
-Sometimes called Spring Greens, collards and kale are extremely similar, genetically speaking.
+As the Latin name suggests, Brassicas in the Acephala group do not form central heads, as cabbages do, although some form central heads that are relatively loose and open.
+Sometimes called Spring Greens, collards and kale are extremely similar, botanically speaking.
 Both form upright, open plants with large leaves that are often veined with distinctive colours.
 Collards typically have smoother, broader, more rounded leaves compared to those of kale, which can be extremely curled.

 Because the leaves of these plants are open to the sunlight (unlike the tightly packed interior leaves of cabbage), they are darker.
 They are also thicker, tougher, and have a stronger, bitter “cabbagey” flavour.
 Both plants grow as biennials in areas with mild winters, and may come back as perennials in colder climates.
 The authors of Larousse Gastronomique, the standard encyclopedia of French cuisine, consider collards and kale to be synonymous.
 But their history, popularity, and uses are remarkably different.

 Collards tend to have flatter leaves with less curled margins.

 Easy, nutritious, and economical to grow, collards (collard greens) are a staple of southern U.S. states.
 They are always served cooked, usually with salted or preserved meats.
 Collard greens and black-eyed peas are a traditional favourite on New Years Day to ensure wealth in the coming year.
 Collards are also popular in Brazilian and Portuguese cuisine, and are eaten, along with their roots, in Kashmir.